jporeilly/Istio/Labs/04 Observability/00 setup/README.md

 ```
 minikube status
 ```
-in anew terminal start the loadbalancer:
+in a new terminal start the loadbalancer:
 ```
 minikube tunnel
 ```